apache/incubator-teaclave-trustzone-sdk/README.md

   `incubator-teaclave-trustzone-sdk/optee/`.
 OP-TEE submodules (`optee_os`,
 `optee_client` and `build`) will be initialized automatically in `setup.sh`.

-If you are building within QEMUv8 or already have [OP-TEE repository](https://github.com/OP-TEE)  cloned somewhere, you can set OP-TEE root directory with:
+If you are building within QEMUv8 or already have the [OP-TEE repository](https://github.com/OP-TEE)  cloned somewhere, you can set the OP-TEE root directory with:

 ```sh
 export OPTEE_DIR=[YOUR_OPTEE_DIR]
 ```

 Note: your OPTEE root directory should have `build/`, `optee_os/` and `optee_client/` as sub-directory.

 Run the script as follows to install the Rust environment and initialize submodules: